 When we covered the Transifex collaborative translation tool in September, I started reading up on open source machine translation (MT) engines.
 MT is not a particularly fast-paced area of study; most of the projects are focused on academic research rather than on producing user-friendly applications and software modules.
 In addition, a large percentage of the projects are also focused on either one particular language, or on a particular language pair — which underscores one of the topic's major hurdles: once you stray outside of related languages, our forms of communication can become so different that it is hard for humans to accurately translate between them, much less machines.

-government.
+Still, there are a few free software projects that both produce usable code and cover a broad enough set of languages to play around with.
+The leader of the pack is Apertium, a GPL-licensed package originally developed with funding from the Spanish government.
 Apertium is a rule-based (or transfer-based) MT system, meaning that it takes the input text in one language and attempts to break it down into an intermediate, abstract representation.
 The abstract message is then used to compose an equivalent text in the output language.

-has subsequently branched out, and now boasts stable support for more than 20 languages.
+In 2004, Apertium started off targeting the native languages of Spain (Castillian Spanish, Catalan, Basque, Galician, Asturian, and Occitan), but has subsequently branched out, and now boasts stable support for more than 20 languages.
 Currently the supported languages are all of European origin, but the unstable set includes considerably more, several of which hail from other continents.

 The engine itself requires that language support be built in pairs, with each module consisting of three pieces: one "morphological dictionary" for each of the two languages (which includes both words and rules for how they are inflected), and a third file that holds word mappings between the languages.
 The project's New Language Pair HOWTO goes into further detail about the XML-based syntax of the dictionaries, and how they mark up various parts of speech and language features.
 Despite the one-to-one nature of the translation engine itself, the various front-end tools written for Apertium can chain together several of these one-to-one relationships and translate between many more languages.
 However, there are several languages that only exist in one language pair and thus effectively form closed loops — such as Norwegian Nynorsk and Norwegian Bokmål.

-(both for words that could resolve to more than one match, such as homographs and heteronyms, and for sentences and phrases where the meaning itself is unclear).
+The engine's documentation is actually quite thorough, although that does not make it simple to dig in and start translating using the bundled tools.
+The translation process involves a number of discrete steps: simply turning the input into the intermediate form requires parsing the input to strip out formatting, breaking the input text into segments, finding the base form and appropriate morphological tags for each word, and choosing the best-fit match for each of the ambiguous bits (both for words that could resolve to more than one match, such as homographs and heteronyms, and for sentences and phrases where the meaning itself is unclear).
 After that, the engine tries to match the intermediate representation to matching base words in the target dictionary, then it has to rearrange and grammatically reconstruct the message into words, chunks, and sentences in the target language, and ultimately re-apply any original formatting.

-in the downloadable PDF manual; if you are interested in learning more about Apertium's lexical processing capabilities, the manual is the place to start.
+Each step in the translation process is implemented as a separate module; Apertium uses finite-state transducers (FSTs), which are finite state machines that have separate input and output "tapes."
+The online documentation does not go into as much detail about the various modules as it is available in the downloadable PDF manual; if you are interested in learning more about Apertium's lexical processing capabilities, the manual is the place to start.

 However, it seems clear that a substantial portion of Apertium's skill on any particular translation task is bound up in the quality of the language-pairs, and not with the core modules themselves.
 Dictionary creation takes up more of the documentation than hacking on the code itself does — and with good reason.
 The quality of a dictionary sets lower- and upper-bounds on the quality of the output possible.
 Thus, the project encourages users to create new language pairs, contribute to existing pairs, and tackle tricky phenomena in languages.
 The manual, too, spends as much time discussing good language data as it does the functionality of the modules — and the project posts statistics on the quality of the language pairs, rather than the individual modules of the engine.